adrian-ha/qc_lo_trend/README.md

 # qc_lo_trend
-This code is a sample of a simplified long-only etf multi-asset trend strategy.
+This code is a sample of a simplified long-only etf multi-asset trend strategy!